BennetKrz/prolog-tester/README.md

 - Use SWIP-Prolog.
 - Make sure your swipl.exe is added to your path variable.
 - In order to get the tests recognized, they need to be in a *.pl or *.plt file.
-- This extension relies on the plunit libary for prolog.
+- This extension relies on the plunit libary for Prolog.
 (Should come preinstalled with SWIP-Prolog)

 ## How to use
 - Create a separate file `yourFileName.pl` for your predicate you want to test.